 Commissions

-I take on a small number of commissions each year — whatever you have in mind, I would love to hear about it and help any way I can.
+I take on a small number of commissions each year — I’d love to hear what you’re thinking.

 How it works

-The first step is to email me at hello@harryphelps.art with a description of what you're after.
-It's okay if it is not fully formed yet — we can work together to refine the idea without charge.
-There is no commitment at this stage.
-In your email, please include as much of the following information as possible:
+The first step is to email me at hello@harryphelps.art with a description of what you’re after.
+It’s okay if it’s not fully formed yet — we can work together to refine the idea without charge.
+There’s no commitment at this stage.

-If you decide to go ahead, I will ask for a 50% deposit before starting work.
-The first step is usually to create a smaller painted colour study to work out the composition and colours.
-I'll share this with you for feedback before starting the final piece.
-It's important to note that the study is not the final piece, it's just a chance for me to work out the composition and colours and to make sure we're on the same page.
+If you decide to go ahead, I’ll ask for a 50% deposit before starting work.
+The first step is usually a smaller painted colour study to work out the composition and colours.
+I’ll share this with you for feedback before starting the final piece.
+The study isn’t the final piece — it’s just a chance to make sure we’re on the same page.

-Once the study is approved, I will start work on the final piece.
-You can choose if you would like to see progress photos along the way, or if you would prefer to wait until the piece is finished.
-Once finished, I will send you photos for approval.
-If you're happy with it, I will ask for the remaining balance before shipping the piece to you.
+Once the study is approved, I’ll start work on the final piece.
+You can choose whether you’d like progress photos along the way, or prefer to wait until it’s finished.
+Once done, I’ll send you photos for approval.
+If you’re happy, I’ll ask for the remaining balance before shipping it to you.

 Pricing